April News from the Health Office

 New State of Illinois Vaccination Requirements

 All students entering Kindergarten must have evidence of two varicella vaccinations and two MMR vaccinations prior to the first day of school.

 All students entering 6th grade must have evidence of a completed Hepatitis B vaccination series, a Tdap booster, two varicella vaccinations, two MMR vaccinations, and a dose of the meningococcal conjugate vaccine.

 Health Information for 5th Grade students

-A health packet will be sent out in the next couple of weeks for students that will be in 6th grade next year.
-This packet will contain a copy of mandatory physical exam information, dental exam information and interscholastic athletics requirements.
+A health packet was sent home the first week of April for students who will be in 6th grade next year.
+This packet contains a copy of mandatory physical exam information, dental exam information and interscholastic athletics requirements.

 All of the proper health forms are also available at the Brentwood Health Office.
 If you have any questions please call (847) 472-3445.
 Any completed physical exams may be turned in to the Brentwood Health Office before the end of the year.
 They will be forwarded to the Junior High.
 A completed physical exam must be turned in before students can compete in sports at the Junior High.